AwalaApp/specs/rs014-ping.md

 ### Ping

 This is the message that initiates a transaction.
-It MUST be a random sequence of exactly 32 octets, and its type MUST be `application/vnd.relaynet.ping.ping`.
+Its type MUST be `application/vnd.relaynet.ping.ping`, and its payload MUST be a binary stream with the following structure:

+1. The ping id: A random sequence of exactly 32 octets.
+1. The [Parcel Delivery Authorization](rs002-pki.md#parcel-delivery-authorization-pda) (PDA) to use to reply with a pong message.

 ### Pong

-This message MUST be sent by the application receiving a ping message, and its content MUST be exactly that of the ping message with the type `application/vnd.relaynet.ping.pong`.
-As a consequence, the message itself MUST be a sequence of exactly 32 octets.
+This message MUST be sent by the application receiving a ping message.
+Its type MUST be `application/vnd.relaynet.ping.pong`.
+The payload MUST be a sequence of 32 octets representing the ping id.